 Being in the wine biz has its perks, however small.
 Thanks to Frank Mc Donald, my new BFF who imports Portuguese wines into Denver, we got to tour the Aveleda Winery in northern Portugal.
 It is about an hour train ride outside of Porto and has some of the most beautiful grounds to be seen at a winery.
-Founded in 1870, Aveleda has been around for a while and is still family owned.
-They are famous for their Vinho Verde which means green wine for it’s freshness and light lively flavors.
+Founded in 1870, Aveleda has been around for a while and is still family-owned.
+They are famous for their Vinho Verde, which means green wine for its freshness and lively flavors.
 Sadly, the white and some rose Vinho Verde’s are the only ones that make it to Denver.
-The red wines they make are outstanding as are the spirits or Aguardente as they call them.
+The red wines are outstanding, as are the spirits or Aguardente as they call them.
 (Brandy or literally fire water to us!)

-When we arrived at the train station in Penefiel we were met by the lovely and talented Marling Espejo who chauffeured us to the winery.
+We arrived at the train station in Penafiel and were met by the lovely and talented Marling Espejo, who chauffeured us to the winery.
 What a beautiful and bucolic place!
 We toured the grounds for about an hour and were wowed by the natural beauty of it.
 Verde was the operative word with hobbit houses strewn about throughout.
-There were chickens, dogs, peacocks (and peahens, of course) and little black goats that had their own three-story hobbit house!
+There were chickens, dogs, peacocks (and peahens, of course), and little black goats that had their own three-story hobbit house!
 I felt that we might fall down a rabbit hole ala Alice in Wonderland at any moment!
 Or maybe see actual hobbits!

-Each course was paired with a different wine and we finished with a glass of 12 year old barrel aged aguardente paired with port filled chocolates (More about those later.)
+Each course was paired with a different wine, and we finished with a glass of 12 year old barrel-aged aguardente paired with port filled chocolates (More about those later.)
 Gastronomic bliss, I tell you!
 Can you say, stuffed like a Christmas goose?!
 Splendiferous is a word that comes to mind.
-After lunch we got to see the distilling room and were able to taste the first run spirit.
+After lunch, we got to see the distilling room and tasted the first run spirit.
 It was dangerously delicious.
 One small sip per customer, please!
-From the spirits room we made our way back to the parking lot and Marling returned us to the train station.
+From the spirits room, we made our way back to the parking lot, and Marling returned us to the train station.
 Everyone was so gracious that we can’t wait to return!
 And, of course, the wines and spirits are outstanding.
-If you are ever in Porto a trip to the Aveleda winery is a must!
+If you are ever in Porto, a trip to the Aveleda winery is a must!